HONORING THE MYTH OF THE SACRED JOURNEY:

 BEING THE TRANSFORMER OF THE HUMAN TOWARD A NEW HUMAN SPECIES:

-Evolving into understanding our true place in nature and realizing how we are an integral part of it also consists in the practice of yogagaia.
+Is evolving into understanding our true place in nature, that we are an integral part of it.
 Practicing Ahimsa (non violence) with a consciousness that perceives that everything is connected, that every action has an effect.

 TO COCREATE WITH THE UNIVERSE AN ECOZOIC ERA:

-Developing a vision of an ecozoic era and creating the intention represents the practice of Yogagaia.
+Is developing a vision of an ecozoic era, and creating the intention.
 This process of creation will be ultimately the fulfillment of the manifestation of the human species’s true nature.

 HOW DOES YOGAGAIA WORK – Laura Clark

 Our bodies are miraculous connectors to other species, to all matter on the planet and to the universe.
 Inside ourselves, in our cells and sinews, we hold memories of our own individual formation, our evolution from the sea, and even of the formation of our planet and the very universe itself.
 Yogagaia, as a practice, is a special combination of traditional and nontraditional asanas and flow sequences.
 It enables us to connect to our place in and among the plants and creatures on the earth and the very substance of our planet.
 We unlock memories of our evolution in our physical bodies, containers of billions of years of history, through a combination of movement and meditation.

 YOGAGAIA TELLS THE STORY OF THE UNIVERSE, SUMMER

 How did the universe begin?
 There are many answers to that question.
 The Big Bang theory.
 The Chinese deity Pan Ku, who hatched from a cosmic egg.
 The Judeo-Christian God, who in the beginning created the heavens and the earth.